 The Pandas caused quite the excitement.
 We hope that with the popularity of the Pandas and the increase in visitors through their doors this year, that Zoo visitors will also take notice about species that are endangered in Canada as well.

-It is easy to spend a whole day at the Zoo, so put on some good walking shoes, take your time, enjoy being surrounded by the animals and use it as a learning opportunity — find out what you can do to help your favorite animals.
+It is easy to spend a whole day at the Zoo, so put on some good walking shoes, take your time, enjoy being surrounded by the animals and use it as a learning opportunity — find out what you can do to help your favourite animals.

 Will you take your kids to the Zoo?
 What are your thoughts on them?